LiliaFramework/Lilia/development/documentation/Installation-Tutorial.md

 - A working Garry's Mod server.
 - Basic knowledge of Garry's Mod server administration.
 - An understanding of how to use the command line.
-- An Admin Menu (we recommend SAM or Serverguard).
+- An Admin Menu (we recommend SAM).

 ## Step 1: Setting Up Your Garry's Mod Server